Sessions and Captures System

 It is of first importance to understand that there are two main ways to create captures:

-• You can send any signal into the system to measure, then create a capture once the curves have stabilized.
+- You can send any signal into the system to measure, then create a capture once the curves have stabilized.

-To use an automated sweep tone to perform the measurement in MiRA, simply click on the icon.
+icon for an automated sweep tone measurement.
 MiRA will then ask you to name each capture.

 Repeat the process for each measurement that you wish to create (different loudspeakers, heads, subs, front field, etc.).